Skip to main content

 Vitamin C: What Does It Do For Your Skin?

-It’s no secret that Vitamin C is a skin care superstar.
+It’s no secret that vitamin C is a skin care superstar.
 This powerhouse ingredient is celebrated for its ability to deliver a brighter complexion, even out skin tone and diminish the appearance of fine lines and wrinkles.
-Here’s everything you need to know about Vitamin C and how to add it to your skin care routine.
+Here’s everything you need to know about vitamin C and how to add it to your skin care routine.

 What Is Vitamin C?

-First things first: What exactly is Vitamin C?
-Also known as ascorbic acid, Vitamin C is a potent antioxidant that is necessary for the growth, development and repair of all body tissues — including the skin.
+First things first: What exactly is vitamin C?
+Also known as ascorbic acid, vitamin C is a potent antioxidant that is necessary for the growth, development and repair of all body tissues — including the skin.
 As Eminence Organics Lead Skin Care Trainer Natalie Pergar tells us: “Vitamin C is an incredibly effective nutrient for your body and an all-around savior for skin care.
 It’s been found to help prevent UV damage, reduce pigmentation, reduce inflammation and boost collagen production in skin.”
-We cannot produce Vitamin C and our bodies don’t store it; therefore, we can only receive its benefits by ingesting it (think chewable vitamins and freshly-squeezed orange juice) or by applying it topically (cue Vitamin C in your favorite skin care serums and moisturizers).
-Popular sources of Vitamin C include:
+We cannot produce vitamin C and our bodies don’t store it; therefore, we can only receive its benefits by ingesting it (think chewable vitamins and freshly-squeezed orange juice) or by applying it topically (cue vitamin C in your favorite skin care serums and moisturizers).
+Popular sources of vitamin C include:

 • Citrus fruits such as lemon, orange and grapefruit